Seldaek/monolog/doc/01-usage.md

 You may also reuse the same formatter between multiple handlers and share those handlers between multiple loggers.

+## Long running processes and avoiding memory leaks

+When logging lots of data or especially when running background workers which are long-lived processes and do lots of logging over long periods of time, the memory usage of buffered handlers like FingersCrossedHandler or BufferHandler can rise quickly.

+Monolog provides the `ResettableInterface` for this use case, allowing you to end a log cycle and get things back to their initial state.

+Calling `$logger->reset();` means flushing/cleaning all buffers, resetting internal state, and getting it back to a state in which it can receive log records again.

+This is the conceptual equivalent of ending a web request, and can be done between every background job you process, or whenever appropriate.
+It reduces memory usage and also helps keep logs focused on the task at hand, avoiding log leaks between different jobs.

 [Handlers, Formatters and Processors](02-handlers-formatters-processors.md) &rarr;